 Barriers to Educational Achievement

 With a relatively small number of children eligible for the pupil premium, it is unhelpful for us to generalise about the barriers faced to educational achievement.
 We view each child as an individual and address their needs accordingly.
 We utilise a wide range of initiatives to help children overcome their own barriers and to ‘close the gap’ to other pupils of their age, should the need arise.
-For some pupils, the barrier may not be directly related to their learning in class; in these cases school will still endeavour to support the family in whatever way we can.
+For some pupils, the barrier may not be directly related to their learning in class; in these cases, we endeavour to support the family in whatever way we can.

 Overcoming the Barriers